Theatre at the Renaissance Center

 “Saturdays with Shakespeare” – eight-week program for 6 to 8-year olds.
 Two hours each Saturday, culminating in performance of improvised play.

 “Youth and Shakespeare: Reconstructing the Connection” – extension of 2008 program to the Springfield Renaissance School.

 Youth and Shakespeare Academy with the Enchanted Circle Theatre.
 Part of the Five week Holyoke Public Schools CONNECTIONS five-week summer intensive program for 6th to 9th graders offers an exciting and unique exposure to the dramatic arts through the work of the playwright William Shakespeare.
 Students will have the opportunity to explore the world of theatre -Acting, directing, dance, costuming and set design.
-The program will culminate on Tuesday August 6th at 11:00 a.m. with a performance here at the Renaissance Center.
-The student actors will present their own remixed scenes from The Tempest.
+The program culminates in early August with a performance here at the Renaissance Center.
+The student actors present their own remixed scenes from a Shakespeare Play of their choosing.
 The public is invited to attend the performance which is free of charge and will take place on the Center's grounds, 650 East Pleasant Street, Amherst, MA.
 No reservations are needed.
 After their performance at the Center, students in the Youth and Shakespeare Academy will then visit the UMass Amherst Theatre Department as part of their Access to College campus experience.
 For more information on the program email Celine or call (413) 534-3789.
 Check out the trailer for American Graduate Day from WGBY featuring Enchanted Circle Theater!

 Inaugural UMass Shakespeare Festival.
 Midori Harris and Shannon Stillings, Co-founding producers and artistic directors.